 Don’t Overlook the Ceiling

 The ceiling is the fifth wall in a room.
 When you lie in bed, do you see a bland, blank surface?
 Add a subtle pattern or soft color.
 Paint the ceiling a slightly lighter version of the wall color.
 This will help to visually lower the ceiling and give the space a feeling of comfort and intimacy.

 Other solutions would be to stencil or wallpaper the ceiling, add architectural elements in the form of beams or moldings or use a decorative paint treatment or the extreme spray foam insulation greenville sc for fixing damages.
 For ultimate luxury, silver-leafed bedroom ceilings, a canopy or tented bed with a dressing that hangs from the ceiling can envelop you in sensuality and warmth while adding texture, design, and color to the ceiling.
 Add a molded medallion and chandelier of crystal or delicate shades bringing color, pattern, and texture to the “fifth wall” above you.

 A bedroom should look cozy and simple, sophisticated, and elegant, regardless of what style of decorating you choose.
 For ease of movement, leave a minimum of three feet between the bed and side walls or large pieces of furniture and at least two feet between the bed and low furniture, like tables and dressers.
 If you have to walk around the bed to get from the closet to the bathroom, think of how you can move the bed.

 Furnish your bedroom with only what you need.
-A bed, a bedside table or two, a dresser, and chair are necessities.
+A bed, we recommend to buy it at TV Bed Store, and a bedside table or two, a dresser, and chair are necessities.
 Anything else is clutter.
 If you have room, place a chest of drawers in the closet.

 Accessories should be kept to a minimum.
 Choose a beautiful piece of artwork, arrange some family photos, add flowers and candles, and leave it alone